-OAG should use one of two approaches to help prevent incorrectly billing agencies for non-general fund programs.
+OAG should reduce the potential for billing hourly rates for general fund-related services by employing one of two different approaches.
 While either approach is acceptable, the exact approach used should be worked out with each individual client.

 The first approach could be to give agencies the option to vet their attorney's timekeeping records and remove general fund-related hours from their bills.
 OAG already does this with the Virginia Department of Agriculture and Consumer Affairs.
 To make the vetting process as efficient as possible, OAG could create additional programbased time codes for clients in its new timekeeping system.
 Alternatively, clients and attorneys could agree on the information attorneys should record in the system's comment field so that the client can easily identify which program is being billed.